 The ultimate goal is figuring out which food is affecting your baby.
 An elimination diet can help identify which food may be causing the allergy or food sensitivity.9 This means removing possible allergens from your diet for 2 to 3 weeks each while you continue breastfeeding.

-If you plan on trying an elimination diet, especially a multi-food elimination, be sure to work with a registered dietitian.
+If you plan on trying an elimination diet, especially a multi-food elimination, be sure to work with a registered dietitian nutritionist.
 This will help ensure you are still getting all the nutrition you and your baby need as well as help navigate hidden sources of allergens.
 Foods like milk, soy, and corn can hide in all sorts of pesky places.

 It’s important to add a food back into your diet if no symptoms in your baby improve within a few weeks of eliminating it.
 If your baby’s symptoms has not improved, it is likely that the food is not the culprit.